rmsk2/6502profiler/README.md

 The option `-prcnt` has to be a number between 0 and 100 and denotes a percentage.
 Specifying any value `p` results in those addresses in the output to be flagged with `###` that have access numbers which are in the top `p` percent of all access numbers.

 The `-strategy` option determines what *all* access numbers are.
-When the value `median` is used all access numbers are sorted and and the lowest value in the top `p`% (`p` being the value of the `-prcnt` option) is selected as a threshold.
-Any other value for the `-strategy` option sorts the access values after removing all duplicate values and after that determines the threshold.
+When the value `median` is used all access numbers (including duplicates) are sorted and and the lowest value in the top `p`% (`p` being the value of the `-prcnt` option) is selected as a threshold.
+Any other value for the `-strategy` option sorts the access values after removing all duplicates and after that determines the threshold.
 In first experiments no significant differences between the two strategies have been found.

 If `-out` is used, then `-label` also has to be specified. `-prcnt` and `-strategy` are optional.
 The default values for these options are 10 and `median`.
 The report file created by `ACME` when specifying its `-r` option can be used to more precisely link the output of